leventdem/masq-crypto/README.md

 ## Performance comparison between ECDSA and RSA-PSS signature
-The question of choosing either ECDSA or RSA-PSS could be asked, as a indicator we have implemented a small test by signing and verifying a message a hundred times.
+The question of choosing either ECDSA or RSA-PSS could be asked, as a indicator we have implemented a small performance test by signing and verifying a message a hundred times.
-Please specify the same "strength" between both ciphers, i.e. modulus length, hash name for RSA-PSS or elliptic curve for ECDSA.
+Please specify the same "strength" between both ciphers, i.e. modulus length, hash name for RSA-PSS and elliptic curve for ECDSA.

 # Example usage